goteamup/backend-take-home-template/README.md

 Implement logic to return an HTTP error response if a customer attempts to book more than one class session in a single day.

+### Late Cancels

+Gymastic has had a problem lately with customers cancelling at the last moment.
+This hurts revenue because it leaves little time for another customer to purchase the open slot.
+They'd like to be able to configure a late cancel cutoff for each class type, and be able to track which bookings are cancelled past the cutoff.

+Pointers:
+- Gymtastic's app doesn't yet capture a booking status or allow changing it via the REST API.
+This functionality should be added when building this feature.

+### Priority Booking

+Gymtastic would like to allow some customers to book in advance of other customers.
+Some classes are popular and can fill up fast, so the business wants to ensure its most valued customers can get spots.
+Design a system that sets a default for how early customers can book classes before their start time and that allows the business to define segments of customers who can book classes on custom timelines.

 ### Attendance Milestones

 Gymtastic would like to recognize customers who are persistent and book classes regularly.